cfblaeb/metmap/README.md

-#CURRENT RULES: TO BE CHANGED WHEN TORBJØRN GIVES YOU MORE INFO
->2N'er = ambiguous ellers non-ambigious
-ambigious = 12 random kopier
-non-ambigious = 10 kopier af alle varianter
-Åbenlyse spørgsmål/issues:
-Skal ATVVVAT virkelig laves i 3^3 * 10 = 270 kopier mens ATNNNAT kun skal laves i 12?

 # metmap
 DNA methyltransferase binding motif plasmid assembler

 ## Overall purpose:
 * To identify the motifs of multiple DNA methyltransferases (DNA MTase) simultaneously.

-## Overview (example project):
+## Overview:
 * You have an organism with multiple identified DNA MTases and you wish to know their individual motifs.
 * You use NGS to obtain motifs of all methylated DNA sites.
   * Some of those motifs will contain ambiguous bases and some will not
 * You submit those motifs to this program
-* This program then:
-   * stitches together in random order:
+* This program then stitches these motifs together in random order
-     * K copies of motifs containing ambiguous bases
+* Motifs may contain ambiguous bases per the IUPAC nucleotide code
-       * The output will be "de-ambigulated" (not contain ambiguous bases).
+  * We can't synthesize lots of ambiguous bases, so we "de-ambigulate" them before putting them into the final construct.
+  * De-ambigulation happens according to 1 of 2 rules:
+    * Rule 1:
+      * Make K copies of each completely "de-ambigulated" variant: E.g. the sequence "SATC" will then be treated as 2 sequences: "GATC" and "CTAC" that will each appear in K copies.
+    * Rule 2:
+      * Pick L random variants of the motif.
 E.g. Motif ATGNNTTA have a total of 16 possible actual sequences.
-If K<16 then the program will random pick K variants (without duplicates).
-If K>16 then each possible variant will be picked at least K/16 times and some will be picked 1 more than that.
+If L<16 then the program will random pick L variants (without duplicates).
+If L>16 then each possible variant will be picked at least L/16 times and some will be picked 1 more than that.
-     * L copies of motifs NOT containing ambiguous bases
-       * These motifs CAN contain ambiguous bases but e.g. the sequence "SATC" will then be treated as 2 sequences: "GATC" and "CTAC" that will each appear in L copies.
-   * puts 1 N between each motif
+* We put M N's between each motif
-   * It will produce M of these cassettes
+* And the program will output P versions of these cassettes
-   * It will try to make them fulfill requirements for IDT gBlock synthesis, but since I don't have a clear list of what those are, that may fail.
+* It will try to make the final product fulfill requirements for IDT gBlock synthesis, but since I don't have a clear list of what those are, that may fail.
-* You then clone this casette into a plasmid with 1 DNA MTase in each plasmid.
+* You then clone this cassette into a plasmid with 1 DNA MTase in each plasmid.
 * You then transform this library into an organism that doesnt natively methylate DNA.
 * Grow, Harvest, Sequence plasmids.
 * ?